chermdev/chermdev/README.md

 The **multi-tenant admin platform** where subdomain raffle sites are created and managed.
 Built with **Next.js 15**, **Supabase**, **Prisma**, **Zustand**, and **Stripe**
 Includes a powerful control panel for raffle owners to:

-- Create and manage raffles with multiple editions
+- Create and manage raffles with multiple editions.
-- Set up promotions, bonuses and cupons
+- Set up promotions, bonuses and cupons.
-- Select winners and publish results
+- Select winners and publish results.
-- Track performance and customer orders
+- Track performance and customer orders.
-- Customize branding and editable page content via Markdown
+- Customize branding and editable page content via Markdown.
+- Stripe orders management with Stripe Connect

 I love working with tools like **Shadcn/ui**, **Zustand**, **React Query**, **Nuqs**, **Prisma (and exploring Drizzle)** and **Tailwind** to craft delightful user interfaces.
 On the backend, I enjoy using **Prisma**, **Supabase RPCs**, and **PostgreSQL** to keep things fast and maintainable.